mella7/GuardianX/README.md

 # GuardianX

-This project is a part of my University project, where I'm focusing on a secure DevSecOps deployment.
+This project was created by team MHAF as a part of our University project, where we're focusing on a secure DevSecOps deployment.
+#MHAF: M = Med Ali Mellah, H = Hyba Ayeshi, A = Ala Eddine Largat, F = Fyras Mabrouki

 ## Project Name: DevSecOps Security Suite